-Holy Communion is celebrated in the chapels at various times and is always available for patients who wish to receive this sacrament which is usually distributed at the bedside.
-Please ask a member of staff to contact the on-call chaplain if you wish to receive this or other sacraments.
+Holy Communion is celebrated in the chapels at various times and is always available for patients who wish to receive this sacrament, which is usually distributed at the bedside.
+Please ask a member of staff to contact the on-call chaplain if you wish to receive this, or other sacraments.

 Meet our team

-St Helier book of remembrance
+St Helier book of remembrance - adults

 Books of remembrance for babies and small children